sean-clayton/ACABPL/README.md

 **ALL COPS ARE BASTARDS PUBLIC LICENSE (ACAB-1.0)**
 Version 1.0, April 2021

-By Sean-Patrick O. Clayton \<sean@seanclayton.me\>

-Permission to copy and distribute verbatim or modified
+Permission to copy, modify, and/or distribute this license
-copies of this license document, and changing it is allowed.
+document, verbatim or modified, is allowed.

 Permission to use, copy, modify, and/or distribute this work for
 any purpose with or without fee is hereby granted.